There are a few steps to opening a forex trading account in South Africa and in this post I’ll explain step-by-step what you need to do.

 The first and most important decision to make is who to choose as a broker.

-You see this industry is rife with scams and people collaborating and out there just to get your money.
+The forex industry is rife with scams and people collaborating and out there just to get your money and so choosing a trustworthy broker is essential for long term sustainable trading.

 There are a few brokers that I recommend and trade with, you can find them here.